1anil21/node-web-template/README.md

 This is an empty template for you to start off your web applicatoin.
 All the stuff used in this project are chosen carefully with an outstanding exprience of building webb-apps.

 This template is ready to run on Heroku!
+You can find a **demo** running on Heroku here: http://node-web-template.herokuapp.com/

 ###Tech Stack Included
 - **Express** *as web framework* | http://expressjs.com